-4B) Will the money I save due to a reduction in my interest rate on any outstanding debt need to be reported as taxable income on my tax return?
+4B) Will the money I save due to a reduced interest rate on any outstanding debt need to be reported as taxable income on my tax return?

-No. The reduction of interest to 6% is provided for by law.
-For that reason, the portion of interest you are not charged (the amount in excess of 6%) is not taxable.
+No. The portion of interest you are not charged (the amount over 6%) is not taxable.

-However, if you itemize deductions on your tax return, you may (as a result of the reduced interest payments on your mortgage) end up with smaller interest deductions, particularly for deductible mortgage interest.
-This would have the effect of increasing taxable income.
+However, if you itemize deductions on your tax return, you may end up with smaller interest deductions, particularly for deductible mortgage interest.
+This would have the effect of increasing your taxable income.
 You will need to consider whether you should make adjustments to withholding or estimated tax payments to make sure you paid enough tax prior to filing.